-The Governor also recommends restructuring the C.A.R.E. program to reduce bed-capacity from 174-beds, across six sites, to 70 beds, across up to four sites by June 30, 2016.
-Effective July 1, 2015, the Governor's recommends providing a general fund appropriation to sustain the C.A.R.E. program as it restructures.
+The Governor also recommends restructuring the C.A.R.E. program to reduce bed-capacity from 174-beds, across six sites, to 70 beds, across up to four sites by January 1, 2017.
+Effective July 1, 2015, the Governor recommends providing a general fund appropriation to sustain the C.A.R.E. program as it restructures.